colestrode/botkit-promise-storage/README.md

 ## Interface

-The returned storage object has the same interface as `controller.storage`, except each method returns a promise.
+The returned storage object has the same interface as `controller.storage` with the addition of a `merge` method.
+Each method returns a promise.
 The following methods are exported for each scope (`teams`, `channels`, `users`):

 ### all